thedynamiclinker/sudocode/lib/bbl1.o.md

 0: What sort of things?

-1: That if I came here, I'd be learning about the best code ever written, and the best programmers who ever lived.
+1: That if I came here, I'd be learning about the best code ever written, the best programmers who ever lived.

 0: That's the goal.